dhamidi/leader/README.md

 As this example shows, key maps can be nested to arbitrary depth.

 A keymap's `name` is used to as a label to indicate which keymap the user is currently in when running `leader`.

+## Looping keys

+If a key occurs in the list given under a keymap's `loopingKeys` entry, this key can be pressed repeatedly to rnu the same command again.

 ## Load order